Skip to content

 Step-by-Step Configuration

-Step 1: Navigate to Agent Inventory Feature
+Step 1: Navigate to the Inventory Page

 1. Open Power Platform Admin Center